bipy/streamera/README.md

 - **Thread Safe**

     streamera uses golang as the main programming language: goroutine, channel and mutex are widely used in streamera.
-Thus streamera has high profermance and stability while keeping thread safe.
+Thus, streamera has high performance and stability while keeping thread safe.

 ## How to Install